top of page

 How do I know if an intensive is right for me?

-Before we meet, we will have a consultation over the phone to ensure that the intensive format is a good and safe option for you.
+Before we meet, we will have a consultation over the phone to ensure that the intensive format is a suitable and safe option for you.
 Since all intensives are virtual, it's essential that you have a safe and private space from which to do the session, and that you have a strong internet connection.
 It's also essential that, if you're tackling something big like childhood trauma, that you're in a relatively stable place emotionally and that you have a robust support system.
 I may recommend that you are in concurrent ongoing individual therapy at the time of your intensive, and will be happy to consult with your therapist if you like.
 During our initial phone call, we will identify whether the intensive format is a good option for you—and if not, I will do my best to recommend other mental health support options.

 How much is it?